DatabayAG/ElectronicCourseReserve/README.md

 The public key file *esa_pub_key.asc* has to be shared with the library.

-In the ILIAS configuration screen you'll have to enter the following values:
+In the ILIAS configuration screen you'll have to enter the following values in regards of the key:

 * Absolute Server Path/HomeDirectory: /srv/www/esa.invorbereitung.de/data/esainvorbe/.esa
-* Email Address: esa@databay.de
+* Fingerprint (Key): Enter the unique fingerprint of the relevant private key.
+A list of possible keys will be provided on the configuration screen if ILIAS is able to read/analyze the GnuPG files.
 * Passphrase: *****

 ## License